The following events are coming up in and around our lake:

-January 3-4: Quadrantids Meteor Shower (40/hr, best after midnight, from Bootes, and the dark skies will be good this year)
+January 2-3: Quadrantids Meteor Shower (40/hr, best after midnight, from Bootes, but the gibbous moon won't help.)

 February 10: Best View of Mercury!
 Catch the hottest planet just above the western horizon in the evening sky at sunset.

-March 24: Best view of Mercury!
+March 6: Best view of Mercury!
 If you're an early riser, catch it now in the Eastern sky, just before sunrise!
-On the same day, catch the best view of Venus in the Western sky after sunset.
+Watch for Venus in the same spot on March 20.

 April 22-23: Lyrids Meteor Shower (20/hr, best after midnight, from Lyra.
-The moon will be new, offering great viewing.)
+The full moon will make it tough to see, though.)

-July 28-29: Delta Aquarids Meteor Shower (20/hr, best after midnight, from Aquarius, but the second quarter moon means you might not see much.)
+July 28-29: Delta Aquarids Meteor Shower (20/hr, best after midnight, from Aquarius, though yet another full moon doesn't bode well.)

 October 7: Draconids Meteor Shower (10/hr, best in early evening (which is unusual for showers), from Draco.
-The second quarter moon rises early, but you should have a good show while closing up your lake house!)
+The new moon won';t impact it at all, so you should have a good show while closing up your lake house!)

-October 21-22: Orionids Meteor Shower (20/hr, best after midnight, from Orion -- with the waxing crescent moon making for a great show if you're there late in the month.)
+October 21-22: Orionids Meteor Shower (20/hr, best after midnight, from Orion -- with another full moon ruining the view.)

-December 13-14: Geminids Meteor Shower (120/hr, best after midnight, from Gemini -- a new moon will allow for a good show, if you can stand the cold.)
+December 13-14: Geminids Meteor Shower (120/hr, best after midnight, from Gemini -- a waxing gibbous moon won't help you see the small ones, though.
+Bundle up & enjoy the show!)